-The Community Aspirations Hub (CAH) is an initiative of the Social Innovation and Entrepreneurship Lab (SIE Lab) within the School of Social Work at the University of North Carolina at Chapel Hill.
-In collaboration with communities, organizations, subject matter experts, and people with lived experience of poverty, we are exploring innovative community-driven solutions to multi-dimensional poverty.
+The Community Aspirations Hub is an initiative of the Social Innovation and Entrepreneurship Lab within the School of Social Work at the University of North Carolina at Chapel Hill.
+In collaboration with communities, organizations, subject matter experts, and people with lived experience, we are exploring innovative community-driven pathways to well-being.

 The goals of the Community Aspirations Hub and Aspire are to:

-- Engage families in an empowering way that builds self-efficacy.
+- Engage individuals and families in an empowering way that builds self-efficacy.

 - Increase well-being of families as measured by Aspire indicators.

-- Facilitate a statewide network of partner organizations who will collaborate with families and each other to address barriers to well-being, social and economic mobility, and health.
+- Facilitate a statewide network of partner organizations who will collaborate with community members and each other to address barriers to well-being, social and economic mobility, and health.

 Aspire has been adapted and rebranded for use in North Carolina from a poverty reduction methodology developed by the Paraguay Foundation called Poverty Stoplight.
-The Poverty Stoplight has been implemented in over 20 countries, including the U.S. In 2017, Poverty Stoplight was recognized as one of the 11 projects advancing the United Nations’ Sustainable Development Goals.
-The UNC School of Social Work is conducting a formative evaluation in preparation for scaling the initiative and conducting a rigorous research study in the next phase of the project.
+The Poverty Stoplight has been implemented in over 40 countries, including the U.S. In 2017, Poverty Stoplight was recognized as one of the 11 projects advancing the United Nations’ Sustainable Development Goals.

-Aspire challenges conventional thinking about poverty because it is centered on the voice of families and their subjective experiences rather than relying on economic metrics alone.
-Families, who are partners in the assessment and coaching process, have an opportunity to set their own priorities for growth and are empowered to reach goals on their own terms.
+Aspire is centered on the voice of individuals and their experiences.
+Participants, who are partners in the assessment and coaching process, have an opportunity to set their own priorities for growth and are empowered to reach goals on their own terms.